 After retraining the model on the newest data available, we get a train loss of 0.0685 and a test loss of 0.0742.
 This is a significant improvement compared with the old model, that was able to predict the last months of 2016 with a loss of 0.0825, whereas our new model can predict the last months of 2016 with a loss of 0.0750.

-As a concrete example, and to make it easy to compare the after-effects, we try to predict the exact same window again, as we did in the previous.
+As a concrete example, and to make it easy to compare the after-effects of the re-training, we try to predict the exact same window again, as we did in the previous.

 Now the Mean Squared Error is only 1.250, an improvement of 0.569 or 31%!
 The true values now range between -18 to -14 where the model predict values between -19 to -13.
 The difference is now only 1 degree when comparing the ranges.